cylammarco/ASPIRED/docs/source/index.rst

 How to Use The ASPIRED Documentation
 ====================================

-To start, you're probably going to need to follow the :ref:`installation` guide to get ASPIRED installed on your computer.
+To start, you're probably going to need to follow the :ref:`Installation` guide to get ASPIRED installed on your computer.
 After you finish that, you can probably learn most of what you need from the tutorials listed below (you might want to start with